Eliah-Lakhin/lufo-website/src/articles/plot.md

 # Plot and Setting

-__NOTICE__: The following sections contain spoilers on the game primary storyline.
+__CAUTION__: The following sections contain spoilers on the game primary storyline.
 You can skip it until the game released.

 ## Backstory